 Once you’re used to it, it’s really not as difficult as it first seems.

 ***Also, depending on where you are and how late at night it is, do be extra careful when going out in the evenings alone.
 In bigger cities, like Hanoi, it’s usually pretty safe to walk around alone at any time of day.
 But, I would definitely not walk around late at night, alone, in more rural areas where crime rates tend to be higher.***

 Vietnam Solo Travel: Everything You Need to Know About Public Transportation!

-Since Google maps generally doesn’t have amazing, up to date information on local bus services in most major, Vietnamese cities (Yup, I’m looking at you Ho Chi Minh), you may want to consider other forms of transportation to help get you around.
+Since Google maps generally doesn’t have amazing, up to date information on local bus services in most major, Vietnamese cities (Yup, I’m looking at you Ho Chi Minh), you may want to consider other forms of transportation to help get you around, like Vietnam by train.

 Most cities definitely won’t have anything that even remotely resembles either a metro or subway.

 Vietnam definitely isn’t home to some of the most walkable cities on the planet.